-- To afford an opportunity for the student and field instructor to explore and assess the student's achievement of specific practice behaviors as articulated in the learning agreement. - To afford the student and field instructor an opportunity to identify practice behaviors which should be the focus for future learning. - To provide a verbal and written assessment as part of the student's record.
+- To afford an opportunity for the student and field instructor to explore and assess the student's achievement of specific practice behaviors as articulated in the learning agreement. - To afford the student and field instructor an opportunity to identify practice behaviors which should be the focus for future learning. - To provide a verbal and written assessment as part of the student's record. - Provide students with constructive feedback or identify any problems that may need to be addressed further.

 As with any performance evaluation, comments should be supported by reference to specific situations.
 Issues presented in this conference should have been discussed during the student's weekly supervision.
 There should be no surprises.
 It is the field instructor's responsibility to write and draft the final evaluation.
 The student should be given some time to review the content.
 The evaluation conference should follow.
 Changes may be made in evaluation of the student if the field instructor agrees.
-Students should complete the evaluation in its final form before it is returned to the HPU Field Education Director.
+Students should complete the evaluation in its final form before it is returned to the HPU Field Education Director or submitted in practicum seminar class for a grade.
 Both the student and the field instructor sign the evaluation.
 Signing the evaluation indicates that the student has read the evaluation.
 If the student does not agree with evaluation, in whole or in part the student may write comment explaining areas of disagreement.